Export Ruler Analytics data as Offline Conversions

 Step Two – Generate a Facebook Access Token

-To authenticate with the Conversions API, you need an access token tied to your System User.
+To authenticate with the Conversions API, you need an access token associated to your Pixel.

 If a token already exists and is still valid, you can continue to use it.
 Facebook will not display the token again, so it’s important to have saved it when it was first generated.